 Dr. Craig Largent's practice focuses on patent prosecution, patent infringement and validity studies, technology licensing, and client counseling primarily in the areas of opto-electronics, semiconductors, semiconductor processing, mobile communications, micro-electromechanical systems, microfluidic analysis systems, and electronics.
+He is the Co-Leader of Kilpatrick Townsend’s Electronics and Software Practice Group.

 Prior to attending law school, Dr. Largent was a practicing scientist who obtained multiple patents and authored 15 technical articles.
 In 1999, Dr. Largent was a Visiting Scholar in the laboratories of Professor Richard N. Zare at Stanford University.